stormmurdoc/pipelinetest/README.md

 # Pipeline Test

-If trigger.md file is edited, the pipeline will download a file from a remote location and commit the into the ./data/ folder.
+If trigger.md file is edited, the pipeline will download a file from a remote location and commit it into the ./data/ folder.